akl5/akl5/README.md

 |[FUNances](https://github.com/clarissaramos/Funances-)| swift, xcode, figma | mobile app for personal-finance education catered to middle/high school students. |

 ## works in progress...
-**i'm currently learning how to:** build with svelte, creating my own sports predictive models, and crocheting!
+**i'm currently learning how to:** build with svelte, create my own sports predictive models, and learning how to crochet!